MRU-W23-CS1/instructions/labs/03-operators.md

 Gems left over:   3
 </pre>

 > Note: to pass the formatting test, your output must be displayed *exactly* as shown. f-strings allow you to display text and numbers with a minimum character width - in this case, 2 spaces for the numbers column and 17 for the text column.
+You can assume the number of gems will be either 1 or 2 digits.

 ## Running tests
 This lab has 3 tests: one for the number of gems per player, one for the gems left over, and one for formatting. **You only need to pass 2 of the 3 tests** to pass the lab.
 However, GitHub only shows you a green check mark when *all* of the tests are passed.
 The extra test is provided for an extra challenge.